Su5eD/Koremods/README.md

 # Koremods

-A bytecode modification framework running KTS/JSR-223
+A Kotlin Script bytecode manipulation framework.

 #### Note on syntax highlighting
 Until [KT-31176](https://youtrack.jetbrains.com/issue/KT-31176) is resolved, you need to build